achicodess/greenpulse/README.md

 ## What Is This

 GreenPulse is a dark-mode intelligence dashboard for the global green energy sector.
-It aggregates live data across three independent APIs: US solar generation from the EIA, real-time equity quotes from Finnhub, and green energy headlines from GNews — and renders them as interactive charts, maps, scorecards, and news feeds inside a fully client-side React application.
+It aggregates live data across three independent APIs: US solar generation from the EIA, real-time equity quotes from Finnhub, and green energy headlines from GNews and then renders them as interactive charts, maps, scorecards, and news feeds inside a fully client-side React application.

 No backend.
 No database.
 No server.
 Just a single `App.jsx` pulling live data directly from public APIs, built and deployed entirely on free-tier infrastructure.